Intel picks Magdeburg in Germany for new European chip factory

 Register now for FREE unlimited access to Reuters.com

-BERLIN, Feb 26 (Reuters) - Intel has chosen the east German city of Magdeburg as the site for a new multibillion-euro European chip factory and will make the decision public on March 4, a person familiar with matter told Reuters.
+BERLIN, Feb 27 (Reuters) - Intel INTC.O has chosen the east German city of Magdeburg as the site for a new multibillion-euro European chip factory and will make the decision public on March 4, a person familiar with matter told Reuters.

 The company said in September it could invest as much as $95 billion in Europe over the next decade and announce the locations of two major new European chip fabrication plants by the end of 2021, but no announcement has been made.